 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Check your level

 Please choose a course date

 • Our course is a one-year intensive evening programme validated by OCN London.
 With us, you will study the equivalent of 3 A-Levels in Literature, History and Sociology over the course of 10 months, in addition to completing tasks for a further 5 ungraded units in Study Skills.

 • You are expected to attend all weekly sessions, complete 15 hours of additional preparatory work each week, and attend personal tutorials from 5-6pm, every 2-3 weeks.
-You will be expected to complete 20 written and graded assignments throughout the year, with assignments set more or less every week from November onwards.
+You will be expected to complete 14 graded assignments (essays, research projects and presentations) throughout the year as well as 5 ungraded assignments and these are set more or less every week from November onwards.

 • We support learners rigorously through the UCAS application process in Study Skills and tutorials.